QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

          0.4 0.6]

-Note that all eigenvalues of :math:`A` lie inside the unit disc
+Note that all eigenvalues of :math:`A` lie inside the unit disc.

 .. code-block:: julia